 are likely to lie in the temporality of the operations not only of the neurophysiological and conscious systems, but of communication systems.
 Always with an eye on their structural couplings, we must take a closer look at this temporal structure of autopoietic systems; for, although the world exists simultaneously for every system, brains, consciousness systems, and communication systems form differing sequences of events and thus operate at different speeds.
 What consciousness perceives as intensity is developed in the nervous system by a sequence of impulses.
 There are such time differences in the experience of volition and emotion, too.
 The consciousness has accordingly already been in action when communication produces events.
 The consciousness, we could say, interprets what has already happened in the brain as a decision, a feeling, or an insight.
 Communication actualizes and thus captures in consciousness what has already been decided.
 For its part, this peculiar belatedness in structural couplings remains unnoticed.
 It is interpreted as simultaneity.
 It is, as it were, translated into the assumption of a reality that exists independently of cognitive operations.
 The need to synchronize time to suit the requirements of the given system’s own autopoiesis thus explains the emergence of a world that is the way it is independently of cognition.
 Systems convert temporal relations into reality without specifically anticipating particular meaning forms.
 (Luhmann, The Theory of Society, vol 1, pp. 64-65)

 Temporality allows the formation of structure.
-The temporal dimension allows for the before/after distinction, which in turn allows for comparison.
-A unit of meaning is only meaningful within this temporal dimension–the experience of before and after.
+The temporal dimension enables the before/after distinction, which in turn allows for comparison.
+A unit of meaning is only meaningful within the temporal, factual, or social dimension.
 An event alone, such as the sound a gunshot, cannot be meaningful in itself.
 The event only gains meaning, or enters a meaningful structure, because there was a pre-existing meaningful structure (or memory) and there is an expectation of subsequent, related events.
 The gun shot also startles, unless we are firing the gun or otherwise expecting the sound.
-If the sound doesn’t startle, that’s probably because it was part of an expectational structure, which just means that it was expected.
+If the sound doesn’t startle, that’s because it was expected.
 And expectations are structures.

-This temporal factor also applies to other autopoietic systems.
+The temporal dimension also applies to other autopoietic systems.
 For instance, function systems operate at different speeds.
 The mass media system works very quickly in comparison to other systems, particularly law, education, and science.
 The economy also works fast.

 Luhmann goes on to write,